JordanBuckleyGit/image-to-ascii/README.md

 # Image-to-ascii Program

-*️⃣Welcome to the Image-to-ascii, this turns jpg images into ascii characters!
+📸Welcome to the Image-to-ascii, this turns jpg images into ascii characters!

 ## Features